risingwavelabs/risingwave-docs-legacy/docs/transform/use-dbt.md

 - `table`.
 Create a table.
 To use this materialization, add `{{ config(materialized='table') }}` to your model SQL files.
 - `view`.
 Create a view.
 To use this materialization, add `{{ config(materialized='view') }}` to your model SQL files.
 - `ephemeral`.
-Use Common Table Expression instead.
+This materialization uses [common table expressions](/sql/query-syntax/query-syntax-with-clause.md) in RisingWave under the hood.
 To use this materialization, add `{{ config(materialized='ephemeral') }}` to your model SQL files.
 - `materializedview`.
-Create a materialized view.
+Create a [materialized view](/sql/commands/sql-create-mv.md).
 This materialization is corresponding to the `incremental` one in dbt.
-Since RisingWave is designed to use materialized view to manage data transformation in an incremental way, you don’t need to use `incremental` models and can just use `materializedview`.
+Since RisingWave is designed to use materialized view to manage data transformation in an incremental way, you don’t need to use the `incremental` materialization and can just use `materializedview`.
 To use this materialization, add `{{ config(materialized='materializedview') }}` to your model SQL files.

 To learn about how to define SQL models in general, see [SQL models](https://docs.getdbt.com/docs/build/sql-models).